 There is no fee to see Nurse Barbara Kugel.
 She is available 8:00 a.m. to 5:00 p.m., Monday through Friday.
 Dr. Mitchell Pfeiffer, the consulting physician, is available from 11:30 a.m. to 1:30 p.m. on two Wednesdays each month.
-Contact Nurse Kugel to confirm Dr. Pfeiffer's hours.
-There is a $15 free charged to the student's account for a physician consulation.
-Please visit the Health Center to see a complete list of dates when the doctor will be in, or contact Ms. Denise Turyan, staff assistant in the Office of Student Affairs, 724-773-3951.
+Contact Nurse Barb Kugel to confirm Dr. Pfeiffer's hours.
+There is a $15 free charged to the student's account for a physician consultation.
+Please visit the Health Center to see a complete list of dates of when the doctor will be available, or contact Ms. Denise Turyan, staff assistant, Office of Student Affairs, 724-773-3951.

 - Assessment, evaluation, and treatment of short-term illness or injury